Small dragon fruits may be related to the pollination rate, plant health & flower opening/closing. Let's see some possible reasons together below:

-1. Pollination Fertilized Rate
+1. Pollination Successful Fertilized Rate

 2. Plant Health

-Using too much fertilizer can weaken the pitaya overtime.
+Using too much fertilizer can weaken also the pitaya overtime.
 If you feed the plants at the wrong time, for example when the fruit is already forming, it can turn the fruit dark green & make it slow to grow.

 Also see if the plants are too young or too old.
 Dragon fruit plants are often propagated by cuttings (or cloning).
-The clones may be weaken overtime as there is less genetic variety to evolve or cope with new conditions.
+The clones may weaken overtime as there is less genetic variety to evolve or cope with new environmental conditions.

-3. Wrapping the flowers
+3. Wrapping the Flowers

 Some growers have had good results when doing hand pollination on dragon fruit plants: